-- e.
-Spouse who is still alive, - f.
-Child who is under 21 years of age, - g.
-Child who is blind or permanently and totally disabled under social security requirements, or - h.
+- a.
+Spouse who is still alive, - b.
+Child who is under 21 years of age, - c.
+Child who is blind or permanently and totally disabled under social security requirements, or - d.
 Unmarried adult child who lived full-time in the Medicaid person's home for at least one year before the death of Medicaid recipient.